Blendify/blender-manual/blender_docs/manual/physics/rigid_body/tips.rst

 Rigid body objects can be scaled, also during the simulation.
 This work well in most cases, but can sometimes cause problems.

-If dynamic scaling is not needed, rigid body objects should have the scale applied by using the *Apply Scale* command :kbd:`Ctrl-A`.
+If dynamic scaling is not needed, rigid body objects should have the scale applied by using the *Apply Scale* tool :kbd:`Ctrl-A`.